Skip to content

 • Which third parties are authorized to push catalog metadata (catalog_contributors, v1.0)

-• Ed25519 public keys (JWKS format) for attestation signature verification
+• Ed25519 public keys in public_keys (inline RFC 7517 JWKs) for attestation signature verification

-• Supported claims schema (what claim fields the verifier attests to)
+• Supported claims schema in ext["ramp.attestation.claims_schema"] (what claim fields the verifier attests to)

-• ExchangeService endpoint URL and signing key URI
+• ExchangeService endpoint URL and its offer-signing keys inline in public_keys

 • Supported protocol versions, pricing models, and delivery methods